niknak1379/ObsidianNotes/content/Leetcode/Questions/Trees-Tries.md

 **Solution**:
 you recursively dfs the tree.
 2 cases can happen, either the path only goes through the node that ur on(as the root)(ie the split case) or it goes through the root. you can recurse but keep a separate variable outside of the rec incase of a split case being higher.

+#### Serialize and Deserialize Binary Tree - hard
+**Summary**:
+given the root turn it to a string and back.

+**Solution**:
+just do a post order with nones, and just iterate through the list and process it.
+Since its a list and all the Nones are there you can just go through it index by index with an outside variable in the recursion.

+<< ---------------------------------------------------------------- >>
+# Tries

+<< ---------------------------------------------------------------- >>

+#### Implement Trie Prefix Tree - medium
+**Summary**:
+make a trie

+**Solution**:
+you just make a tree with a children array or dictionary.
+First node is empty, the rest have a value and a finish flag(to indicate if they are a word or not)

+#### Design and Search Words Data Structure - Medium
+**Summary**:
+Design a data structure that supports adding new words and finding if a string matches any previously added string.

+**Solution**:
+Same thing as last one basically